pytest-dev/pytest/doc/en/doctest.rst

           0.23300000000000001

-  ``NUMBER`` also supports lists of floating-point numbers -- in fact, it supports floating-point numbers appearing anywhere in the output.
+  ``NUMBER`` also supports lists of floating-point numbers -- in fact, it matches floating-point numbers appearing anywhere in the output, even inside a string!
+This means that it may not be appropriate to enable globally in ``doctest_optionflags`` in your configuration file.

 Continue on failure